Axios-Engineering/openembedded-hawk/README.md

 8.)
 From [build-folder-name] run bitbake core-image-redhawk

 9.)
 Take a nap, this will run for a while.
 Bitbake is downloading and building all the source code needed for a minimal linux distribution with redhawk.

+10.)
+Since REDHAWK was originally meant to run on x86 and x86_64 architectures, the SPD files for the domain manager, device manager, and GPP device will have a hard coded property of x86 and x86_64.
+This will cause nodeBooter to fail without first being corrected for your systems processor type.
+Determine your systems processor by running uname -p on your target system.
+The hope is that in the near future this will be corrected in future releases.

 =================
 Resources